 25 Summer Day Trips for Boston Kids and Families

-Summer is short, but the days can often feel endless.
-Although there are plenty of free and easy things to do in and around Boston, a day trip to a cool locale in Massachusetts, New Hampshire, Maine, or Rhode Island can often be the perfect diversion to break up a long week, with minimal time (and financial) commitment.
-Here are 25, fun-packed towns Boston families can reach in under two hours from city limits—and return home in the evening to their own beds.
+For families looking for a nice getaway, there are so many fantastic day trips near Boston.
+A visit to a cool locale in Massachusetts, New Hampshire, Rhode Island, or Maine can often be the perfect diversion to break up a long week, with minimal time (and financial) commitment.
+Here are 25, fun-packed ways Boston families can get away in under two hours from city limits—and return home in the evening to their own beds.

 Bubbles are always a hit at the EcoTarium.
 Photo courtesy of the museum